 The Sea of Galilee is steeped in Biblical history.
 Jesus preached among the fishing community of Capernaum and many of his miracles were performed on the lake or close by.
 These include

 - Walking on water (Matthew 14:22, Mark 6:45-51)

 - Calming the sea (Matthew 8:23-27, Mark 4:35-41)

 - The miracle of the loaves [at the Tabgha shoreline] (Matthew 14:13-21, Mark 6:30-44…)

-Haifa – Atlit Beach.
+Atlit Beach.
 The beach at Atlit is always associated with a sad period of Israel’s history.
-It was the scene of many frantic, night time disembarkations by Jews fleeing Europe during the Second World War.
+It was the scene of many frantic, nighttime disembarkations by Jews fleeing Europe during the Second World War.
 The British, who controlled Palestine at the time, issued a White Paper limiting the number of Jews permitted to settle in Israel.
-As a consequence, the desperate European Jewish communities, fleeing for their lives, attempted to enter Israel in over crowded boats, many of which landed in and around the port of Haifa.
+As a consequence, the desperate European Jewish communities, fleeing for their lives, attempted to enter Israel in overcrowded boats, many of which landed in and around the port of Haifa.

-The British opened a detention centre to house the thousands of Jewish immigrants who were discovered entering the country illegally between1939-1948.
+The British opened a detention center to house the thousands of Jewish immigrants who were discovered entering the country illegally between1939-1948.